xJeris/BC-School_District_Analysis/README.md

 ## Results

 ### Key Metric Overview
 Here is a high-level snapshot of the school districts key metrics.
-Below you will find a breakdown for each of them individually.<br/>
+Below you will find a breakdown for each of them individually.<br/><br/>
+Thomas High School's overall passing percentages were decreased by the removal of the 9th graders, as follows:
+* Overall passing math, < 0.09%
+* Overall passing reading, < 0.29%
+* OVerall passing combined, < 0.31%<br/>
 <img src="https://github.com/xJeris/School_District_Analysis/blob/main/images/overview.png" width="80%" />

 ### Top 5 performing schools, based on the overall passing rate